SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Property","Description"
    :widths: 40,60

-   "field", "The name of the attribute according to the object definition.
+   "field=""[attribute name]""", "The name of the attribute according to the object definition.
 Optional fields can also be used.
 The should have a constant name."
-   "validation", "Set up a validation rule (e.g. ""*"" is used to ask for obligatory input).
+   "validation=""[*]""", "Set up a validation rule (e.g. ""*"" is used to ask for obligatory input).
 Example:

       .. code-block:: console

         validation=""*""
         validation=""required: true, regexp: /^[A-Za-z\d]+$/i""
         validation=""required: true, regexp: /^[A-Za-z\d]{2,20}$/i"""
-    "readonly", "Distinguish between writing view and reading view.
+    "readonly=""[true|false]""", "Distinguish between writing view and reading view.
 Type in ""true"" or ""false""."
-    "width", "Width of the widget given in pixels."
+    "width=""[width in px]""", "Width of the widget given in pixels."
-    "height", "Height of the widget given in pixels."
+    "height=""[height in px]""", "Height of the widget given in pixels."
-    "setDefaultOnLoad", "Define the default value for an empty attribute while loading."
+    "setDefaultOnLoad=""[true|false]""", "Define the default value for an empty attribute while loading."
-    "forceDefault", "Forced implementation of the default values."
+    "forceDefault=""[true|false]""", "Forced implementation of the default values."
-    "Comment", "Add a comment to the attribute.
+    "Comment=""[comment]""", "Add a comment to the attribute.
 It will be displayed when the curser is moved to the ""*"" at the end of the attribute."

 ------------------